 Because standardized test scores are optional portions of your admissions process, does that mean I shouldn’t take the SAT or ACT?

 The SAT, ACT, and other standard measures can continue to be an important part of the University of Chicago’s contextual admission process for students electing to send scores and are a required part of the application process at many other highly selective schools.
 These tests can provide valuable information about a student which we and other colleges will consider alongside the other elements in a student’s application.
 We encourage students to take standardized tests, like the SAT and ACT, and to share your scores with us if you think that they are reflective of your ability and potential.
 Given that many of our peers do require testing, we anticipate that the vast majority of students will continue to take tests and may still submit their test scores to UChicago.

 I don’t plan on submitting an ACT or SAT.
 What else should I submit?

 We welcome any student, regardless of testing choices, to submit additional materials that they feel best highlight their skills, talents, and potential contributions to UChicago.
 Students may submit supplemental materials through their UChicago Account.
 These materials may include, but are not limited to, creative writing projects; highlights from music/dance/visual art/theater performances; school capstone projects such as the AP Capstone, the IB Extended Essay, or the equivalent; research project abstracts; business plans; or other work of note.
-Students may also elect to submit results of AP exams, SAT Subject Tests, predicted IB or A-Level scores on an optional and self-reported basis.
+Students may also elect to submit results of AP exams, SAT Subject Tests, or other supplemental testing on an optional and self-reported basis.